shitcoinswap/.github/profile/README.md

 # Welcome to Shitcoin Swap

-The brokerage platform developed by shitcoiners, for shitcoiners.
-Open source.
-Poop-branded.
-The financial future never looked shittier.
+Shitcoin Swap is an in-development open source brokerage platform developed by shitcoiners for shitcoiners.
+It's capable of natively interacting with any blockchain or digital ledger network, as well as plugging into traditional finance APIs.